 Dr. Kai McCormack, email@example.com

-This is a comprehensive program funded by the Howard Hughes Medical Institute that enhances the classroom experience and supports student research in biomedical sciences, both during the summer and the academic year.
-In addition, the program supports curriculum development in the biomedical sciences.
+This is a comprehensive program funded by the Howard Hughes Medical Institute that enhances the classroom experience and supports student research in biomedical sciences.
+Our research programs include Spelman Mentored and Research Trained (SMART) Scholars, Research Associates Program (RAP), Student-Generated Research Grants and the annual Spelman Pioneer Award in Research Competition (SPARC).
+In addition, the program supports Interdisciplinary Curriculum Development.

 Spelman-RISE is designed to immerse students in an interdisciplinary research community that will make them more competitive for admission into the top Ph.D. programs.
 As women of African descent they can bring unique perspectives to the treatment, prevention, and eradication of disease, — when they complete our RISE program, they will be well equipped to change the world.